googlemaps-samples/android-places-demos/README.md

 First download the demos by cloning this repository or downloading an archived snapshot.
 (See the options on the right hand side.)

-In Android Studio, use the "Open an existing Android Studio project", and select one of the demo directories ("demo" or "compat").
+In Android Studio, use the "Open an existing Android Studio project", and select one of the demo directories (`demo-kotlin`, `demo-java`, or `compat`).

-Alternatively use the "gradlew build" command to build the project directly.
+Alternatively use the `./gradlew build` command to build the project directly.

-Don't forget to add your API key to the gradle.properties file for each demo.
+Don't forget to add your API key to the `gradle.properties` file for each demo.

 Support
 -------